captbaritone/webamp/packages/webamp-modern/README.md

 - [ ] Handle case (in)sensitivity of includes.
 - [ ] Handle forward/backward slashes issues (if they exist)
+- [ ] Draw in few canvases instead of huge HTML Elements

 ## Known Bugs